My experience with migraines

 When I was in my teens, I started having severe headaches right after a few weeks of exams.
 To make them go away, I would lie down and sleep.
 When I started university, the pressure to perform excellently in all subjects (I was a real nerd) also took its toll in the same way, with increasing frequency.

-Whenever I felt put to the test or faced a situation that meant taking a step out of my comfort zone, I was overcome with uncontrollable anxiety that gave me a pounding headache: an important event or trip, taking an exam, giving a presentation, or going for a job interview.
 I remember that I couldn’t stop the thoughts from repeatedly spinning through my mind because of the unrealistically high expectations I had of myself: What if I failed miserably at this challenge?
 As a result, almost invariably, I suffered crippling headaches and it was only years later that I realised that these were migraines, difficult to understand if you have never experienced one.
-In my case, I usually feel am intense pain on one side of my head, have an aversion to light and sound, experience changes in vision (I see little coloured dots coming and going), sometimes dizziness and, in the worst cases, end up vomiting.

 After the traumatic birth of my son in week 29, I started having migraines very frequently, up to three times a week.
 In addition to poor sleep, I was constantly stressed, and my work-life balance was precarious.
 With each attack I would lie in bed knocked out for a whole day, unable to do anything, not even sleep, worrying about what I should be doing instead and how I was wasting my time feeling bad.
 And after each new episode, my fear of developing an ill-timed headache – I was especially scared of having one while alone with my baby – increased, and with it my stress, so the muscles in my upper back and the base of my neck would tighten, triggering further headaches and thus creating a vicious cycle.

-In the past fifteen years I visited physicians, chiropractors, homeopaths, osteopaths, migraine specialists and physiotherapists to try to improve my condition.
 I tried ibuprofen and paracetamol just as much as natural remedies like tinctures and anthroposophical tablets, both with no results.
 I have religiously drunk more than 2 liters of water per day and diluted lemon juice with Himalayan salt; I applied essential oils, hot compresses, cold compresses, and eye masks with little or no effects.

 When I mentioned the migraines to my gynaecologist in the hope that she would order some blood tests to check my hormones, she quickly dismissed the matter.